Skip to main content

 LD_LIBRARY_PATH=/path/to/ROCm/libraries # Lemonade sets to .venv/bin/rocm/llama_server

 The first time you load Lemonade, you will see this custom build downloaded and added to your environment as shown here for v8.1.8.
-It does not change if you go up and down Lemonade versions, so be careful to wipe it if you are rolling back Lemonade versions for test scenarios.
+It does not change if you go up and down Lemonade versions, so be careful to wipe your python environment if you are rolling back Lemonade versions for test scenarios.

 Sep 4 15:52:55 ai2 lemonade-server-dev[4168]: INFO: Downloading llama.cpp server from https://github.com/lemonade-sdk/llamacpp-rocm/releases/download/b1021/llama-b1021-ubuntu-rocm-gfx1151-x64.zip